 What is PayPal, and How Do You Benefit From it?

 PayPal is an online payment service that allows individuals and businesses to transfer funds electronically.
 Here are some of the things you might use PayPal for:

 - Send or receive payments for online auctions at eBay and other Web sites

 Is PayPal More Secure Than Standard Bank Cards?

 Yes – PayPal is more secure than using a standard bank card.
-This is because, After signing up to an account, you connect with your bank’s Credit, Debit or MasterCard.
+This is because, After signing up for an account, you connect with your bank’s Credit, Debit or MasterCard.
 This allows you to type in the card’s details such as the card’s number, security code, and the expiry date.
 After doing this for once, that is all.

 You are not asked for this card’s details any longer.
 Upon visiting any site where you can buy items online with PayPal, you only enter your PayPal email and password.
 This method is very secure.

 On the other hand, if you want to buy an item on any site without using a PayPal account, you will need to type in your card details on each of those sites – everywhere.
-The risk with this method is that some hackers have a way of stealing card details as you continue typing it on these online shops.
+The risk with this method is that some hackers have a way of stealing card details as you continue typing it in these online shops.